Quick Answer

 Workers who carry out their jobs offshore on the high seas face some of the most dangerous conditions of any profession.
 Every single day there are countless hazards that can lead to serious injuries, even death, such as oil rig fires, erratic weather conditions, gas leaks, explosions, and falling objects.

 Due to this danger, maritime laws were put in place to protect workers and their families financially in the event that they are injured.
-Some of these laws ensure that workers have easy access to compensation to cover their medical bills and cost of maintenance and cure.
-These benefits can be obtained without proof of injury or proof of negligence, making them a good lifeline when people are injured though accidents that were nobody’s fault.
+Under maritime law, injured workers have easy access to compensation to cover their medical bills and cost of living.
+These benefits can be obtained without proof of negligence, making them a good lifeline when people are injured though accidents that were nobody’s fault.

 However, maritime law is complicated and most workers take employment without fully understanding what their rights are.
 This means that when they are injured, they are unsure of what they are entitled to, and more likely to accept compensation that does not adequately cover the costs of their injuries.
 Employers may take advantage of this lack of knowledge, convincing their injured employees to accept compensation, forgoing the right to pursue a better offer later on.